FreshRSS/FreshRSS/cli/README.md

 # Ensure the needed directories in ./data/

 ./cli/do-install.php --default-user admin [ --auth-type form --environment production --base-url https://rss.example.net --language en --title FreshRSS --allow-anonymous --allow-anonymous-refresh --api-enabled --db-type sqlite --db-host localhost:3306 --db-user freshrss --db-password dbPassword123 --db-base freshrss --db-prefix freshrss_ ]
-# --default-user must be alphanumeric and not longer than 38 charcters.
+# --default-user must be alphanumeric and not longer than 38 characters.
 The default user of this FreshRSS instance, used as the public user for anonymous reading
 # --auth-type can be: 'form' (default), 'http_auth' (using the Web server access control), 'none' (dangerous)
 # --environment can be: 'production' (default), 'development' (for additional log messages)
 # --base-url should be a public (routable) URL if possible, and is used for push (WebSub), for some API functions (e.g. favicons), and external URLs in FreshRSS